alikova/LLM_DataScientist_ChatBot/README.md

 # LLM_DataScientist_ChatBot
-We analyzed and classified messages from a dataset using BERT, then we developed a chatbot with conversational memory that can respond to natural language queries with meaningful insights.
+The project involves analyzing and classifying messages from a dataset using BERT and developing a chatbot with conversational memory to respond to natural language queries with meaningful insights.

 # Feedback Analysis Chatbot